-Periodic "toolbox" talks will be held to discuss safety requirements for current work and to "refresh" awareness of general safety topics.
+Weekly "toolbox" talks will be held to discuss safety requirements for current work and to "refresh" awareness of general safety topics.
 The Site Superintendent in conjunction with safety personnel will select the most appropriate topics to review during the "toolbox" talks.
-Attendance at meetings will be taken and records maintained.
+Attendance at these meetings mandatory.
+Attendance will be taken and records maintained.